-Today, the House of Representatives passed a package of bills that will improve the capital access landscape for innovators across the country.
-The package included two pieces of legislation championed by Engine: the Micro Offering Safe Harbor Act (H.R.4850) and the Private Placement Improvement Act of 2016 (H.R.4852).
+Today, the House of Representatives passed a package of bills that will improve the capital access landscape for innovators across the country, including the Micro Offering Safe Harbor Act (H.R.4850) and the Private Placement Improvement Act of 2016 (H.R.4852).
 With the approval of these two bills, the House has now passed four of Engine’s 2016 legislative priorities related to capital access.

 The startup community has been fighting for years for reforms that would allow the world’s brightest innovators to start and scale their companies here in the United States.
 Engine welcomes the Department of Homeland Security’s International Entrepreneur proposal, which will allow talented foreign-born entrepreneurs to build their companies in the U.S., in turn creating jobs and driving economic transformation.
 Today’s announcement is an important step towards making our immigration system work for the 21st century innovation economy.